Freedom and the Left

 Indeed, many of those who promote compulsory “community service” activities are bitterly opposed to even voluntary military training in high schools or colleges, though many other people regard military training as more of a contribution to society than feeding people who refuse to work.

-The essence of bigotry is refusing to others the rights you demand for yourself.
+The essence of bigotry is refusing to others the rights that you demand for yourself.
 Such bigotry is inherently incompatible with freedom, even though many on the left would be shocked to be considered opposed to freedom.